First Steps - Making The Call

 - Have you thought about how you may feel afterwards?
 The conversation may open up a range of feelings for you, positive and negative, so you may want to make sure you have some time after to process those feelings, rather than go straight into a meeting/back to a busy office

 - Are your support network available afterwards?
-You could call on a day when you are catching up with a close friend after work/for lunch, or at let a friend or partner know you are making the call that day in case you need their company
+You could call on a day when you are catching up with a close friend after work/for lunch, or let a friend or partner know you are making the call that day in case you need their company

 - If you think it may help, have you informed your line manager?
 You don’t have to at all, but if you have a good relationship with them, you may want to let them know, in case you are upset afterwards, or want to make the call in work time.
-They may have suggested you to call, or, you may be calling due to feelings about them.
+They may have suggested you call, or, you may be calling due to feelings about them.
 It’s up to you if you do this.

 View our Case Studies page to see examples of conversations and support.